puzzmo-com/blog.puzzmo.com/content/posts/2024/07/31/puzzmo-constructors/index.md

 > I love reading the Puzzmo Discord whenever I have a puzzle published!
 A lot of published crosswords (even ones in newspapers that presumably have a lot of solvers) don’t get much online discussion, so getting to see people I don’t know react to something I made is always nice.

 **Enrique Henestroza Anguiano:**
-> I've loved the feedback I get [on the Puzzmo Discord], which is always respectful, and I like that people post a lot of thoughts and reactions that are less critiques (was the the set "good", was the fill "good") and more like e.g. an answer made someone think of a funny story or outside reference.
+> I've loved the feedback I get [on the Puzzmo Discord], which is always respectful, and I like that people post a lot of thoughts and reactions that are less critiques (was the theme set "good", was the fill "good") and more like e.g. an answer made someone think of a funny story or outside reference.

 Finally, I asked constructors about their biggest takeaways they’ve learned from working with Puzzmo.
 For some constructors, the international solving base resulted in them being more conscious of U.S.-specific references.